PervasiveWellbeingTech/Subliminal-ChromeExtension-BTHubWebsite/README.md

 # Breathing Edges Bluetooth Hub Website
 Anchor website to connect sensor to Breathing Edges extension.
-The https website is hosted using github pages.
+The https website is hosted using github pages and can be accessed through [this link.](https://pervasivewellbeingtech.github.io/Subliminal-ChromeExtension-BTHubWebsite/)

 As of December 2019, the adaptive mode is specifically compatible with the [Zephyr BioHarness Sensor](https://www.zephyranywhere.com/).